Only six ingredients and you will have a comforting cake full of fresh nectarines or peaches and topped with a delicious egg-sugar layer.

-Place the flour, butter, sugar, salt and egg in the food processor.
+Place the flour, cold butter, sugar, salt and egg in the food processor.
 Mix shortly until the dough comes together.
-The dough is pretty soft, but if you think it is way too sticky add an extra tablespoon flour.
+The dough is pretty soft, but if you think it is too sticky add an extra tablespoon flour (but not more).

 Place the dough in small heaps into the prepared baking dish.
 Press the dough evenly in the dish with your fingers (you can flour the fingers a bit first) or a floured spoon.
-Bake for about 15 minutes until lightly golden but not quite done yet.
+Bake for about 18 minutes until golden brown and almost done.

 In the meantime prepare the fruit.
 Stone the peaches or nectarines and quarter them.
-If they are very large, cut them into eights.
+Halve the quarters to obtain rather thick slices.

-Take the cake out of the oven, sprinkle it evenly with the breadcrumbs and arrange the peach quarters/eights on top.
+Take the cake out of the oven, sprinkle it evenly with the breadcrumbs and arrange the peach or nectarine slices on top.
 Place back in the oven and bake for another 10 minutes.
 If using canned fruit, skip this step.